-Congratulations to Our December Graduates!
+Congratulations to Our Spring Graduates!

-At December graduation, 43 members of the Center for Geospatial Analytics community were recognized for completing their graduate programs.
+At May graduation, 43 members of the Center for Geospatial Analytics community were recognized for completing their graduate programs.

 During their final semester, each master's student in Geospatial Information Science and Technology completes a service-learning capstone project, working directly with a community or industry partner.
-This season, we celebrate the work of our December graduates.
+This season, we celebrate the work of our May graduates.